tetsuoseto/owasp_pdf_5/README.md

 1. `git clone` or [Download ZIP](https://github.com/tetsuoseto/owasp_pdf_5/archive/refs/heads/v5.0.0_poc.zip) of this repo (owasp_pdf_5) under any directory, e.g., `Playbook`: `~/Playbook`

 Note that git-lfs is required to 'git clone' OWASP PDF 5 repository.
 Please see https://github.com/git-lfs/git-lfs for details.
-Quick alternative is to click "Download ZIP" command under <> Code -> Clone.
-Please switch the branch to "v5.0.0_poc" first to download the entire content of the v5.0.0_poc branch as owasp_pdf_5-5.0.0_poc.zip (~600MB)
+Quick alternative is to click "Download ZIP" command under <> Code -> Clone. (~600MB)

 2. Double Click darwin.zip for Mac or linux.zip for Linux to decompress it to `~/Playbook/owasp_pdf_5/darwin` or `~/Playbook/owasp_pdf_5/linux` folder

 3. Open terminal window, `cd` to `~/Playbook/owasp_pdf_5/<platform>` directory and run `shasum -a 256 owasp_pdf` to calculate the sha256 hash code of `owasp_pdf` executable.
-It should match 9afdbc6b88b7f3e524cb7322990bb05f347da2fc555bb20021133eae7a8d91f4 for Mac, or
+It should match ab76818e22b4120b0dc95e3ca93debfd35517a4f04214678da1ff75f314b261b for Mac, or a6e53c65bf2bd0fd2720ce9a1cd5a693f354325903b829467aa3de176624ac5e for Linux
-2de2962c1b31b05ec2cb083115a22db4dbb8877044478b8f2dcf9f80c64e0627 for Linux

 4. Copy `owasp_pdf` executable file to `~/Playbook/owasp_pdf_5/BldEnv20241124`